msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments.md

 ### Open the Outbound Shipments Menu

-To access the **Outbound Shipment** menu, press the **Distribution** menu in the navigation panel.
+Choose `Distribution` > `Outbound Shipment` in the navigation panel.

 ![gotooos](/docs/distribution/gotoos2.png)

-You will be presented with a list Outbound Shipments (or not if you're just starting!).
+You will be presented with a list Outbound Shipments (if you don't see any, you are probably just starting!).

 From this screen you can:
 * View a list of Outbound Shipments